Zverik/qgis_wp/README.md

 # Walking Papers QGIS Plugin

-1. Convert OSM data to GeoPackage
-2. Open in QGIS and install this plugin
+2. Open QGIS and install this plugin.
-3. In menu "Plugins" -> "Walking Papers" click "Style OSM Data" and then "Create Pie Layer"
+3. In menu "Plugins" -> "Walking Papers" click "Download OSM Data", select an area and click the same option again.
-4. Draw pie pieces
+4. Draw pie pieces.
-5. In the same menu click "Calculate Pie Rotation"
+5. In the same menu click "Calculate Pie Rotation".
-6. Open the composer project and export to PDF
+6. Click "Prepare Atlas" and export it to PDF.

 ## Installation

-For now, copy the `walking_papers` directory to `~/.qgis2/python/plugins` and enable it in the Plugin Manager.
-It is experimental, so you would need to enable these.
+Install the plugin from the QGIS Plugin Repository.
+Alternatively, clone this repository and do

+    ln -s "$(pwd)/walking_papers" ~/.qgis2/python/plugins/walking_papers

 ## Author and License